 Pesticide use is scheduled to begin no sooner than [Month Day Year] and will be completed by [Month Day Year].
 The commencement date is approximate and weather permitting.

 This notice will also be posted [e.g. on website]

 For further information please contact:

-[Contact details of proponent]
+[Contact details of proponent or the applicator company contact?]